 Stick to the rubric in question

-A good scorecard sticks to providing feedback on the attributes the interviewer is tasked with assessing.
-For example, one of the attributes we look for in our interviews at Metaview is Data Modeling, so I expect scorecards to call out how a candidate performed against that attribute, with specific examples of strengths and weaknesses.
-In most cases, feedback on candidates should strictly focus on the attributes in question and avoid tangents that can bias opinion.
+A good scorecard sticks to providing feedback on the attributes the interviewer is tasked with assessing in candidates.
+For example, one of the attributes we look for in our interviews at Metaview is Data Modeling, so I expect our interview scorecards to call out how a candidate performed against that attribute, with specific examples of strengths and weaknesses.
+In most cases, interview notes and feedback on candidates should strictly focus on the attributes in question and avoid tangents that can bias opinion.
 If an interviewer includes notes in their scorecard about a candidate’s hobbies or personal interests, for example, that can likely unfairly skew perception, which degrades the credibility of the interviewer’s entire assessment.